Trusted research: shaping

 It has more experience than any other organisation in the world to provide a unique range of services that assist researchers every step of the way as they analyse data for the purpose, ultimately, of benefitting the public.

-It enabled Essex to become the first university to be awarded ISO27001 certification, an international standard of information security.
-The Archive is certified by the CoreTrustSeal, which outlines requirements for sustainable and trustworthy data infrastructures and the Service helped develop the Five Safes Framework to enable secure research access to data while protecting confidentiality.
+Additionally, the Archive enabled Essex to become the first university to be awarded ISO27001 certification, an international standard of information security.
+Plus, the Archive is certified by the CoreTrustSeal, which outlines requirements for sustainable and trustworthy data infrastructures.

 The Service leads on the FAIR-IMPACT programme, which is funded by the European Commission’s Horizon scheme.
 Data that meets the FAIR principles is Findable, Accessible, Interoperable and Reusable; in essence, data stored with the Service is locatable in perpetuity, stored in up-to-date, compatible file formats and maintained and enriched in such a way that it can be used and reused by researchers time and time again.